dart-lang/site-www/src/_guides/language/analysis-options.md

 const x = y;
 {% endprettify %}

-## Ingoring specific analysis rules
+## Ignoring specific analysis rules

 Sometimes your code doesn't fit perfectly within the standard analysis guidelines, or violates a rule here or there, for